 Since its inception, the Army of Hope has raised $620,208.29 and distributed $508,591.35 for families of deployed military members.
 The help you give through the Florida Elks’ Army of Hope allows the military members to safely concentrate on their duties without worrying about their families at home.
 The Army of Hope also assists returning veterans with costs to re-establish their civilian life after deployment.

 - Medical and dental emergencies not covered by insurance

 - Full-time or backup babysitting

 - A/C and major appliance repairs

-In 2009 the Army of Hope began bringing dependent children of deployed military personnel to our Florida Elks Youth Camp.
-It has been a great opportunity for the kids to relax with their peers and enjoy our great camp.
+In 2009, the Army of Hope began bringing dependent children of deployed military personnel to the Florida Elks Youth Camp.
+It has been a great opportunity for the kids to relax with their peers and enjoy the camp.

-Individual aid requests may be made by submitting a completed Assistance Request Form to your local Elks Lodge.
-The Lodge will review the request and submit it to the District Veterans’ Service Chairman.
+Individual aid requests may be made by submitting a completed assistance request form to your local Elks lodge.
+The lodge will review the request and submit it to the District Veterans’ Services Chairman.
 The District Chairman will then submit the request for final approval to the Army of Hope Committee.

 The time to process an application for aid may take as long as four weeks.
 Emergency requests may be expedited at the request of a local lodge.